RaduTerec/Weather/README.md

 This projects tackles the idea of integration tests.
 Most integration test tutorials handle either very simple APIs with just one set of endpoint, or don't handle important aspects like:

-- setting & disposing up an in-memory database
+- setting & disposing up an in-memory database for a real-world database
+- using 1 database per endpoint group / controller
 - handling JWT authentication with roles
+- checking business rules like rate limiting / health checks

 Before getting into the integration tests, let's get to know the system better.